bringg/teleport/rfd/0203-database-healthchecks.md

 If the number of consecutive passing or failing checks reaches the healthy or unhealthy threshold, respectively, then the health status is transitioned to the corresponding status: `healthy` or `unhealthy`.

+When the status is `initialized`, a single pass or failure with transition the status to `healthy` or `unhealthy`, regardless of configured thresholds.

 Example behavior with the default settings (Interval=10s, Timeout=5s, HealthyThreshold=2, UnhealthyThreshold=1):

 1. Health checker starts - status=`initialized`, startTime=0s, endTime=0s, count=0, lastErr=nil